Science of Learning Programme

 Who is it for?

-Any English-medium primary or secondary school, FE college or academy that is committed to the below criteria can sign up to the Science of Learning Programme.
+Any primary or secondary school, FE college or academy that is committed to enhancing teaching practice and curriculum implementation sustained over one academic year.

-For the Science of Learning programme to have the desired impact, we recommend that schools enrol the senior leader responsible for curriculum planning, or the Head of Teaching and Learning, plus one middle leader such as a head of department or phase.
-We insist on a minimum of two places – because professional development has more impact when colleagues collaborate and support each other!
+For the programme to have the desired impact, we recommend that the senior leader responsible for curriculum works with at least one middle leader (such as a head of department or phase).
+We insist on a minimum of two colleagues working together – because professional development has more impact when colleagues collaborate and support each other!

 Evidence Based Education is partnered with the University of Buckingham to offer the Science of Learning module of their online MA Education (Teaching and Learning), which will be available from January 2021.
 For additional information about applying, enrolment, and requirements, you can find out more through the University of Buckingham.